 The first diagram shows the usual method to null the undistorted component and extract the distortion D for an inverting amplifier.
 The input Vx and the undistorted part of the output -20Vx cancel, and the small variable resistor compensates for component tolerances and the finite gain of the power amplifier, and in practice a trimmer capacitor will also be needed to compensate for high frequency gain and phase variations.
 An output D/21 is obtained here from a unity gain buffer stage.
 The adjustment involves setting resistor and capacitor values very accurately, and this takes considerable time and patience.
-The use of a speaker load and a music signal make adjustment even more difficult.
-For an example of how this can be done and a more detailed treatment of the null method see Distortion Measurement, but there follows an alternative method which avoids much of the difficulty.
+The use of a speaker load and a music signal make adjustment even more difficult, but there follows a method which avoids much of the difficulty.

-With a high open-loop gain, over 200,000 at 1kHz, and an input stage with a unity gain output available at the input transistor emitter, the mosfet amplifier already includes everything needed to extract the distortion by this method, apart from the trimmers.
+With a high open-loop gain, over 200,000 at 1kHz, and an input stage with a unity gain output available at the input transistor emitter, the MJR6 and MJR7 mosfet amplifiers already includes everything needed to extract the distortion by this method, apart from the trimmers.
 An approximate equivalent circuit is shown next.

 The 200k and 10k resistors are already in effect included in the amplifier, and connect to the input stage which can now be used as a unity gain buffer.
 Because of the heavy overall feedback used the input stage handles a very small signal, and contributes little to the distortion.
 Almost all of the distortion comes from the output stage non-linearities.